p11o/open-infra/README.md

 * Run `bin/start [init]`

 The optional init param is required for the first run.
+It triggers the terraform init command.

 ## Prereqs